Jerin-325/CSE_366_LAB_2/README.md

 This project demonstrates how to classify brain tumor using Convolutional Neural Networks (CNNs).
 It includes a **pre-trained CNN** implementation using PyTorch.

-> ⚠️ **Note**: This project is intended as a **showcase of my code** for educational and reference purposes.
-It is designed to help others understand and learn from the implementation rather than to achieve high-end or state-of-the-art performance.
-Extensive hyperparameter tuning or advanced data augmentation is **not** performed.

 ## 📂 Dataset

 The dataset used in this project is publicly available on Kaggle: